benmvp/benmvp.com/content/posts/wrapping-next-link-custom-ui-link-component/index.md

 **It ensures that we only can pass in valid props for our new `<Link>` component.** How it's defined is also important.
 First we take all the props of our component library's `Link` component (`MuiLinkProps` in this case), but omits the `href` prop.
 This is because it is also defined in `NextLinkProps` and we want to ensure that we use the type definition for `href` from `next/link` because it supports both a `string` as well as a [`URL` object](https://nodejs.org/api/url.html#url_url_strings_and_url_objects).

 Then we intersect (or extend) all of the props from `NextLinkProps`.
 I personally also exclude the [`as`](https://nextjs.org/docs/tag/v9.5.2/api-reference/next/link#dynamic-routes) prop because it's basically legacy functionality.
 We can omit `passHref` and `children` as well because we're explicitly setting them on `<NextLink>` (the `children` of `<NextLink>` is the `<MuiLink>`).

+Lastly, we update `forwardRef()` to include the ref type and component props type as the generic params: `forwardRef<HTMLAnchorElement, LinkProps>`.

 So now back in our home page component, we can use our new `<Link>` component.